 Equifax Ltd, Customer Service Centre, PO Box 10036, Leicester, LE3 4FS.

-You can check your Equifax report for free (for life) with CredAbility.
+You can check your Equifax report for free (for life) with our member-only platform, CredAbility.

 How to add a notice of correction to my Experian report